adamtow/geocuts/docs/English.md

 - **Import Location Triggers**: Import location triggers into GeoCuts.
 The input must be a valid GeoCuts Export Dictionary object.
 - **Check For Updates**: Checks for updates to GeoCuts on GitHub.
 - **Change Language**: Change to a different language.
-- **Reset**: Reset GeoCuts back to factory settings, erase all content and settings from GeoCuts, or clear the Shortcuts icon cache.i
+- **Reset**: Reset GeoCuts back to factory settings, erase all content and settings from GeoCuts, or clear the Shortcuts icon cache.

 ***